top of page

 Mites

-The main mite species of concern in capsicums and chilis in Australia are Two spotted Spider mite Tetranychus ulticae, Broad mite Polyphagotarsonemus latus, Tomao russet mite, Tomato red spider mite Tetranychus evansi can also be a problem.
+The main mite species of concern in capsicums and chillis in Australia are Two spotted Spider mite Tetranychus ulticae, Broad mite Polyphagotarsonemus latus, Tomao russet mite, Tomato red spider mite Tetranychus evansi can also be a problem.

 Predatory mite options include Phytoseiulus persimilis (for two spoted mite) Neoseiulus cucumeris (for broad mite and thrips) and N. californicus (mite consuming generalist).
 Most predatory mites will feed on Russet mite including Montdorensis